superfly/docs/blueprints/private-applications-flycast.html.md

 And there we go!
 We've covered what Flycast is, why you'd want to use it, and set up an instance of Ollama to show it off.

-You can use Flycast with any application that listens over HTTP or TCP without any modification to your code.
-UDP is a bit more tricky due to the fact that there's no sessions, but there's documentation you can follow to do this.
-The link is in the description.

 I hope this helped you learn more about the platform and the cool hacks you can pull off on it.
 If you have any questions or want me to cover anything else in the future, please leave a comment in the box down below.
 If you've created something cool with Flycast, also leave a comment or shout us out on Twitter at [@flydotio](https://x.com/flydotio).